-Post Office, many small restaurants and shops, and the Gustarvus Lightbourne Sports Center (popular location for Town Hall meetings) can be found here.
+Post Office, small restaurants and shops, and the Gustarvus Lightbourne Sports Center (popular location for Town Hall meetings).
 Although one of the busiest areas on the island, building density tends to be low and spread out, and blends into

 Kew Town on the northern edge.

 Formerly the undisputed center of activity on Providenciales,

 Grace Bay has now seen more development and it’s likely that the central Grace Bay area will become the closest thing to a 'city center' on the island.
 Due to the lack of a nearby beach, there has historically been no

 hotels or resorts located in this area, although there are now two small hotels that cater to those visiting the Turks and Caicos on business.

 Downtown is actually not one of the oldest settlements on Providenciales and essentially did not exist before the 1980s.
 Previous to the introduction of tourism to Providenciales, the small coastal settlements of